Bronchiectasis

 How do you diagnose bronchiectasis?

 A CT scan is the gold standard because it lets us see the airway size and structure more clearly.
 Normally, the airway should be the same size or smaller than the pulmonary artery running alongside it.
 In bronchiectasis, the airway is larger than the adjacent pulmonary artery.
-On CT scans this can give something called a ‘signet ring’ sign.
+On CT scans this can give something called a ‘signet ring’ sign: you can see a dot (pulmonary artery) with the ring (dilated bronchus) next to it giving the impression of a signet ring.

 In normal circumstances the airway should be smaller or the same size as the pulmonary artery running beside it.
 I often think can I fit the pulmonary artery into the airway as if it were a hole – if I can’t then there is no bronchiectasis.